 3. College Education and Experience Could Decrease in Quality

-With potentially less money going into colleges and universities, the schools may find it difficult to offer top quality to their students.
-Faculty and staff salaries could decrease, equipment may not be replaced in a timely manner, and the campus may not receive the upkeep it deserves.
+Another argument against “why should college be free” is the idea that quality could dip.
+With potentially less money going into colleges and universities, schools may find it more difficult to offer top-quality education opportunities for their students.
+Faculty and staff salaries could decrease, equipment may not be purchased or replaced in a timely manner, and the campus may not receive the upkeep it needs.

 4. More People Would Go to College

-And colleges only have so much space!
-With more and more applications to schools, more students will be wait-listed and it could become more difficult to get into less competitive colleges.
+And colleges only have so much space.
+With more and more applications to schools, more students could be wait-listed and it could become more difficult to get into even less competitive colleges.

 If College Was Free, What About Private Institutions?

-So should college be free?
-There’s a lot to consider and the answer isn’t as cut and dry as it may seem.
-Free tuition could definitely bring plenty of improvements to society.
-But, there are challenges that have to be solved before it could become a reality.
-What do you think?
-Let us know why you think college should be free!
+So…should college be free?
+There’s a lot to consider, and it will likely be debated for years to come.
+Free tuition could definitely deliver plenty of improvements to society and open the doors to new opportunities for students, but there are challenges that would have to be solved before it could become a reality.

 Excellent article!